 Nostalgia!
-Kader Khan Used To Bunk Mosque Prayers & Sit At Graveyard!
+Kader Khan Used To Bunk Mosque Prayers & Sit In Graveyard!

 Kader Used To Sit In Graveyard & Mimic!

-When asked what he used to do during that time (bunking mosque prayers) he had revealed, "Strange it may sound, but the fact is that, I used to bunk prayers and sit at the nearby graveyard and mimic everybody whom I had met the whole day!
+When asked what he used to do during that time (bunking mosque prayers) he had revealed, "Strange it may sound, but the fact is that, I used to bunk prayers and sit at the nearby graveyard and mimic everyone he had met the whole day!
 What I was unaware was that there used to be people who used to regularly watch me ‘perform' there!"

 The Actor Said…